A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Background

 \subsection{Existing surveys}

-The majority of the surveys on information credibility focus on specialised domains. \citet{8572695} conducted a literature review on the credibility of social media information while considering 4 levels of credibility assessment (i.e., post, member, topic/event, hybrid level).
-The analysed credibility analysis methods were categorised into automated-, human-, and hybrid-based approaches.
-Automated-based approaches are further subcategorized into machine learning approaches, graph-based semisupervised approaches, and weighted and IR algorithms.
+The existing surveys on automatic credibility assessment focus on specialised domains. \citet{8572695} conducted a literature review on the credibility of social media information while considering 4 levels of credibility assessment (i.e., post, member, topic/event, hybrid level).
+The surveyed methods were categorised into automated-, human-, and hybrid-based approaches.
+Automated-based approaches are further subcategorised into machine learning approaches, graph-based semisupervised approaches, and weighted and IR algorithms.
 Their analysis spans until 2018, and therefore, the automated methods are limited to traditional machine learning (e.g., classifications algorithms like decision trees, logistic regression) and do not include more recent transformer or LLM-based approaches.
 Similarly, \citet{9543698} perform an analysis of the credibility detection methods in the social media and microblog domains.
 The authors adopt the level-based classification of the task proposed by \citet{8572695}.
 In addition, they propose a fine-grained framework based on the existing approaches that targets various aspects behind credibility assessment.
 Their theoretical framework consists of content-, media-, website- and interaction-based assessment of social media information.
 Within this framework, they identify two main directions of research, namely, {\em post-level} and {\em user-level} constructs.
-The post-level constructs are further divided into the detection of: (i) deceptive and trustful information (rumor and fake news, hoax, spam and phishing and meme detection tasks), (ii) bias and objectivity detection (hyperpartisan, bias and polarisation detection tasks), and (iii) hate speech and offensive language detection tasks.
-The user-based constructs, on the other hand, are based on: (i) user deception level (bot and suspicious behaviour detection tasks), (ii) user competence (topic-specific expert detection; and opinion credibility detection tasks), and (iii) user authority (post ranking, personality detection, influence and trust propagation).
+The post-level constructs are further divided into the detection of: (i) deceptive and trustful information, (ii) bias and objectivity detection, and (iii) hate speech and offensive language detection tasks.
+The user-based constructs, on the other hand, are based on: (i) user deception level, (ii) user competence, and (iii) user authority.

-Another group of the surveys focuses on particular categories of credibility signals, such as, a survey by \citet{nakov2021survey} that surveys the literature on factuality and biases in social media, or a survey by Panchendrarajan and Zubiaga \cite{PANCHENDRARAJAN2024100066} on claim detection for automated fact checking.
+Another group of the surveys focuses on particular categories of credibility signals.
+For example, \citet{nakov2021survey} surveyed the literature on factual accuracy and biases in social media, \citet{PANCHENDRARAJAN2024100066} analysed claim detection for automated fact checking, or \citet{wu-etal-2025-survey} addressed machine-generated text detection.

 In contrast to these existing surveys, we focus on in-depth analysis of \textit{Natural Language Processing (NLP)} research, with a specific focus on \textit{automatic credibility assessment and detection of individual textual credibility signals} in the context of \textit{online social media content}.
 This focus is motivated and determined by the recent emergence of large language models, that have significantly influenced the NLP field.
 The research works on credibility assessment are already adopting this new generation of models, nevertheless, their potential is still far from being explored completely.
 This survey thus stands on the intersection of credibility assessment (which is an application domain of utmost importance for protecting our society and democratic values) and artificial intelligence (which is a research domain rapidly advancing thanks to many recent discoveries).